pzaback/files-to-prompt/README.md

 files-to-prompt path/to/file_or_directory [path/to/another/file_or_directory ...]
 ```

-This will output the contents of every file, with each file preceded by its relative path and separated by `---`.
+This will output the contents of every file, with each file preceded by its relative path and separated by `---` (unless otherwise specified using an alternate template using the `-t` option).

 ### Options